Barnwal-Sourabh/ECOMMERCE-WEBSITE/README.md

 ## Introduction

 G&STORE Ecommerce Website is a full-fledged online store application that allows users to browse through various products, add them to their cart, make purchases, and complete payments using the Stripe payment gateway.
-The application is built with a frontend powered by React and React Router for handling navigation, while the backend is built with Strapi to manage the product and user data using REST APIs.
-MySQL database is used to store the data.
+The application is built with a frontend powered by React and React Router for handling navigation, while the backend is built with Strapi to manage the product.

 ## Features